GlPortal/micro-site/user/pages/01.home/default.md

 ### About GlPortal
 GlPortal is a free 3d puzzle platformer with teleportation and physics.
 The engine is available for free as well.
 ### Run GlPortal
-!
-NOTE: You can obtain a build from the Downloads section
 - download the game for your operating system
 - In Linux Run the game with `./glportal` or create a shortcut
 - In Windows double click glportal.exe